 During the 3 years of training, each fellow is required to successfully complete 2 years of clinical training and an additional year of either research or clinical training.
 There are serveral additional opportunities available to members of our fellowship program.

-The information below will provide you with an outline requirements:
+The information below will provide you with an outline of requirements for each year:

 - University Hospital GI Ward Service